galodoido794/AUTOBOT_FIFAX/policy_free.md

 # Children’s Privacy
 Classification is Free.
 It does not contain acts of violence, abusive language, etc.
-However, I recommend +8 as it is a game that has a certain level of challenge.
+However, Recommend +8 as it is a game that has a certain level of challenge.

 # Changes to This Privacy Policy
 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately after they are posted on this page.